-Falling in love for Christmas often involves compromise – so we conducted a survey and looked at expert advice to discover the best ways to navigate Christmas as a new couple.
+With fall being the most popular time of year for to look for love, Christmas time often is the first big test for new couples.
+As falling in love for Christmas often involves compromise we conducted a survey and looked at expert advice to discover the best ways to navigate the holidays as a new couple.

 - Single this Christmas?
 Our Dating Advent Calendar can give your love life a boost!